CMSgov/claims-api-ecosystem-website/index.md

 ### For empowering beneficiaries to access and share their data:

-Allow Medicare beneficiaries to auto-fill historical information (like prescriptions) when being evaluated for a potential service, insurance plan, or research study.
+Allow people with Medicare to auto-fill historical information (like prescriptions) when being evaluated for a potential service, insurance plan, or research study.

-With the Blue Button 2.0 API, you can also allow Medicare beneficiaries to consent to share their data with an application, patient portal, diagnostic service, and more!
+With the Blue Button 2.0 API, you can also allow people with Medicare to consent to share their data with an application, patient portal, diagnostic service, and more!

 <a class="ds-c-button ds-c-button--primary ds-c-button--inverse ds-u-font-weight--normal" href="http://bluebutton.cms.gov">Explore the Blue Button 2.0 API</a>